miron-boiangiu/a_walk_in_progress/README.md

   with Docker.
 * Stefan Mihaela: Made the application’s front-end and connected it with the back-end.
-* Baceanu Robert: Worked on the app’s front-end and its connection with the back-end.

 <p align="right">(<a href="#top">back to top</a>)</p>